R v Registrar General, ex parte Segerdal: Significance

 The Segerdal case has continued to have relevance for many years since it was heard in 1969–70.
 In 1974, the Immigration Appeal Tribunal relied upon Segerdal in ruling that Scientologists could not take advantage of the privileges given in immigration law to ministers of religion.

 The Segerdal ruling was heavily relied upon in 1980 to put forward a definition of religion in the case Re South Place Ethical Society.
 The Society, which proclaimed itself to be concerned with "the study and dissemination of ethical principles and the cultivation of a rational religious sentiment", had applied for charitable status for the purpose of advancement of religion.
 Justice Dillon drew on the Segerdal case's comments on what constituted a religion and observed: "Religion, as I see it, is concerned with man's relations with God, and ethics are concerned with man's relations with man.
 The two are not the same, and are not made the same by sincere inquiry into the question: what is God?"
 Dillon defined religion as requiring "faith in a god and worship of that god".

 Dillon's definition and the Segerdal findings were of key importance in 1999 when the Charity Commission decided to reject the Church of Scientology's application for charitable status.
-The Commission held that the Church was not established for the advancement of religion because although "it is accepted that Scientology believes in a supreme being," the "core practices of Scientology, being auditing and training, do not constitute worship as they do not display the essential characteristic of reverence or veneration for a supreme being."
+The Commission held that the Church was not established for the advancement of religion because although "it is accepted that Scientology believes in a supreme being", the "core practices of Scientology, being auditing and training, do not constitute worship as they do not display the essential characteristic of reverence or veneration for a supreme being."

 The Segerdal definition of "a place of religious worship" still applies to registrations of such places.
 The court found that in order to be registered, the principal use of the place would have to be religious, regardless of how heavily (or little) it was used for that purpose.
 As Julian Rivers points out, the law "assumes that religious and non-religious uses are easy to disentangle", which may not always be the case.

-A thirty-year retrospective on Segerdal can be found in Chapter 5 of the first report of the Select Committee on Religious Offences in England and Wales.
+A thirty-year retrospective on Segerdal can be found in Chapter 5 of the first report of the House of Lords Select Committee on Religious Offences in England and Wales.